 As some of the instruments are heavily booked, we may not be able to give you the training right away.
 You can see current reservations for each instrument in the online reservation system (Open IRIS).

 Additional, customised training is available for all instruments any time.
 Troubleshooting for all instruments is free of charge.

 Microscope lab access rights

-After your first training you will get access to the microscopy labs.
+After your first training you will get booking rights to the instrument in question.
 If you plan to use the microscopes outside office hours please make sure you have the required access rights to the areas where the instruments are located.
 If you need to access the BIU instruments outside the office hours when the building and/or the appropriate area are locked, please contact us well in advance.
 In particular, anyone not regularly working at Biomedicum 1 will need additional access rights to the building in the evenings and weekends.